-In order to ensure international comparability of statistical indicators, since 1999 consumption expenditure items have been arranged in accordance with the national version of the Classification of Individual Consumption by Purpose (CZ-COICOP) of the international standard of COICOP, see the Statistical Classifications and Nomenclatures in Force at the beginning of this Yearbook, which is obligatory for all statistical surveys.
-Detailed contents of its twelve basic divisions are available in the aforementioned classification.
+In order to ensure international comparability of statistical indicators, since 1999 consumption expenditure items have been arranged in accordance with the national version of the Classification of Individual Consumption by Purpose (CZ-COICOP) of the international standard of COICOP, see the Overview of statistical classifications and code lists in force at the beginning of this Yearbook.
+A detailed content of its twelve basic divisions is available in the aforementioned classification.